 Football Recruiting Information

 Are you good enough to play football at the college level and earn a scholarship?
 The most important thing you need to do is be proactive and reach out to the college football coaches.
 It’s really simple; if college football coaches don’t know who you are they can’t recruit you.
-It’s only the very top players in the country that can wait for the recruiters to contact them.
+It’s only the very top players in the country that can wait for the recruiters to contact them (ESPN top 150).
 Check out the football recruiting tips on our site and start your recruiting today.

 Being offered a football scholarship at a NCAA division one school is the ultimate dream of most high school athletes but there are many more football scholarship opportunities out there; NCAA division two and three, NAIA and NJCAA.

-Don’t just concentrate on the top division 1 colleges, many of these bigger schools usually have a large number of potential athletes that they are actively recruiting.
-Unless you are at the top of your game, an elite player, then the odds are that you wont get a football scholarship offer.
+RECRUITING TIP – Don’t just concentrate on the top division 1 colleges, many of these bigger schools usually have a large number of potential athletes that they are actively recruiting.
+Unless you are at the top of your game and an elite player, then the odds are that you won’t get a football scholarship offer.
 Make sure you look at schools at all different levels.